Xenophon Protopapas Xenophon Protopapas

 Over nearly four decades, Xenophon has dealt with a vast number of cases and matters.
 His knowledge and expertise means that he is able to offer high quality advice on wide ranging areas of law.

-He particularly specialises in commercial matters and all types of dispute resolution and challenging litigation, often dealing with high value commercial litigation, property litigation, debt actions, contentious probate matters and matrimonial disputes.
+He particularly specialises in property, commercial matters and all types of dispute resolution and challenging litigation, often dealing with high value commercial litigation, property litigation, debt actions, contentious probate matters and matrimonial disputes.

 Xenophon also provides advice on a range of corporate and non-corporate business matters including, sole trader and partnerships, formation of and structuring and restructuring of offshore and onshore companies, mergers, sales and acquisitions and all pertinent finance and corporate documents generally.
 Xenophon has extensive expertise and knowledge in dealing with offshore clients and companies.

 Xenophon places a huge importance on work being done quickly and efficiently every time to the client’s satisfaction.